|Download TinyBooksPro.zip (v8.0.8)||Buy Now (Indiv. - US$ 79.)||Buy Now (Site - US$ 295.)|

 If you move around from month to month (using the arrow keys), you'll see that each month can have a user-configurable color associated with that month.
 Here's the default colors....

 Note the checkboxes on the left side of every transaction line in the Monthly Window.
 These are called Checkmarks, and you can use them for whatever purpose you might like.
 The checkmarks might be used as placeholders to remind you of particular locations in a long list of transactions, or they might be used temporarily to help you to reconcile a credit card or checking account statement.
+If you click in the OnTheFly Totals area of the window, it will change to show the Checkmarks Info display.
+This will display the totals (for the current month and all months) of just those items that are checked.
+This makes checking or credit card reconciliation a snap!

 The Accounts Dialog shows you all of your accounts, and the totals for each account for the current month and the totals to date (meaning from the beginning of the year through the current month).
 Also displayed are the percentages that each account represents, compared to the applicable subtotal of that particular type of account.
 This dialog is also used to add, modify or delete accounts to suit your own business (or family) needs.